opiproject/ansible-opi-dpu/docs/bmc_session_role.rst

     To install it use: :code:`ansible-galaxy collection install opi.dpu`.

-    To use it in a playbook, specify: :code:`opi.dpu.update_bmc_password`.
+    To use it in a playbook, specify: :code:`opi.dpu.bmc_session`.

 .. contents::
    :local: